evykassirer/notes/cs241/class_notes.md

  - <f,()> in dcls => f():int
  - <f,(T1..Tn)> in dcls E1:T1 ...
 En:Tn => f(E1,...,En):int

 For while loops and if statements, the condition should be booelean, not int or int*, but there is no boolean type in WLp4.
 The grammar forces T to be a comparison (expr comparison expr).
-However, the comparison stil needs to be checked.
+However, the comparison still needs to be checked.
 Any expression witha  type is well-typed.
 - E:T => wellTyped(E)

 For comparisons